 3. Chinchón

-Chinchón is, if not one of the most famous squares, at least one of the most iconic of the entire Community of Madrid.
+Chinchón is, if not one of the best-known main squares, at least one of the most iconic of the entire Community of Madrid.
 Considered one of the most beautiful in Spain, and coupled with other attractions such as the Clock Tower, its traditional architecture or the gastronomic offer, it attracts year after year visitors from all corners: in 2021, in fact, it was the most visited town in Spain and this 2022 is on track to follow the same path.

 Located just 50 kilometers from the capital, Chinchón – a place that, by the way, Wes Anderson chose as the setting for filming his movie Asteroid City –becomes a beautiful Christmas village during the winter.
 In which to enjoy its Christmas market in the Plaza Mayor and the decorations that adorn the facades of the houses, as well as activities such as concerts.